English

 Isoamyl p-Methoxycinnamate (Amiloxate)

-So far, we have discussed the impact of sunscreen on your body, but what about the environment?
-By choosing a natural sunscreen without harmful substances, you are not only helping your health but also the environment.
-You can imagine that all those tonnes of sunscreen that end up in the sea each year do not positively contribute to the flora and fauna of our oceans.
-Research shows that synthetic UV filters like oxybenzone disrupt the ecosystem, contributing to the death of coral reefs.
-Before you go on holiday to an exotic destination, check which sunscreens are allowed.
-Some countries, such as Hawaii and Thailand, have banned sunscreens with these synthetic UV filters to protect the coral reefs.
+So far, we've discussed the impact of sunscreen on your body, but what about the environment?
+By choosing a natural sunscreen without toxins, you help not only your health but also the environment.
+You can imagine that the tons of sunscreen that end up in the sea each year do not positively contribute to the flora and fauna of our oceans.
+Research shows that synthetic UV filters like oxybenzone disrupt the ecosystem, contributing to coral reef death.
+Before going on holiday to an exotic location, check which sunscreen is allowed.
+Some countries, such as Hawaii and Thailand, have banned the use of sunscreens with these synthetic UV filters to protect the coral reef.

 What to Use Instead of Sunscreen?

-It's clear that using a natural sunscreen without toxic substances can provide many health benefits.
-But what if you don't like applying sunscreen, whether natural or not?
-If it makes you feel sticky or sweaty, or worse, it even makes you itch?
-No worries, you can still soak up your daily dose of life energy from the sun.
+But what if you don't like applying sunscreen, natural or not?
+If you find it sticky or sweaty, or worse, if it literally makes you itch?
+Don't worry, you can still soak up your daily dose of life energy from the sun.

 These tips provide a super healthy foundation for everyone, with or without sunscreen, here they come

-• Seek shade and only go into the full sun after 4:00 PM.
+• Seek shade and only go into full sun after 4:00 PM.

 • Wearing a sun hat or cap is a great way to protect your face from the sun.